Skip to main content

 Building Governance Agents

 The GoverNoun project explores the use of AI agents to revitalize decentralized governance within Nouns DAO.
-Acting as an administrative assistant, community resource, and voting representative, GoverNoun aims to address low participation and lack of strategic direction in DAOs.
+Acting as an administrative assistant, community resource, and voting representative, GoverNoun aims to address low participation and limited strategic direction in DAOs.
 It enhances governance processes, maintains institutional memory, and helps set a renewed political vision for decentralized communities through AI-powered insights and engagement.

 Tokenizing Organizational Knowledge

 In this project, we examine how organizations can recognize and reward human knowledge contributions as AI becomes embedded in organizational decision-making.
 As people increasingly work alongside AI systems, it is often unclear who deserves credit for ideas, insights, and improvements that emerge from human–AI collaboration.
 We develop a framework for transparent knowledge crediting in human–AI systems, proposing the use of combined AI and blockchain infrastructures to trace contributions across different types of tasks and knowledge.
-By clarifying how human insight adds value alongside AI, the research offers guidance for building intelligent organizations that support learning, fairness, and long- term performance.
+By clarifying how human insight adds value alongside AI, the research offers guidance for building intelligent organizations that support learning, fairness, and long-term performance.

 Developing Synthetic Stakeholders